iann0036/tf-cfn-provider/docs/providers/oraclepaas/DatabaseServiceInstance.md

 `EnableRacOns` - (Optional) Indicates whether to enable the rac ons access rule.
 This is only configurable with a RAC instance.

+`AvailabilityDomain` - (Required) Name of the availability domain within the region where the standby database of the Oracle Database Cloud Service instance is to be provisioned.

+`Subnet` - (Required) Name of the subnet within the region where the standby database of the Oracle Database Cloud Service instance is to be provisioned.

-`CloudStorageContainer` - (Required) Name of the Oracle Storage Cloud Service container where the backup from on-premise instance is stored.
-Use the following format to specify the container name: `<storageservicename>-<storageidentitydomain>/<containername>`.
+`CloudStorageContainer` - (Required) Name of the Oracle Storage Cloud Service container where the existing cloud backup is stored.

-`CloudStorageUsername` - (Required) Username for the Oracle Storage Cloud Service administrator.
+`CloudStorageUsername` - (Required) Username of the Oracle Cloud user.

-`CloudStoragePassword` - (Required) Password for the Oracle Storage Cloud Service administrator.
+`CloudStoragePassword` - (Required) Password of the Oracle Cloud user specified in `ibkup_cloud_storage_user`.

 `DatabaseId` - (Required) Database id of the database from which the existing cloud backup was created.